Nashville-Public-Library/scarless/README.md

-This a patron loader built with [TLC](https://tlcdelivers.com/)'s [CarlX API](https://tlcdelivers.com/2016/06/21/carlx-api-version-1-7-8-released/).
-It converts fields from [Infinite Campus](https://www.infinitecampus.com/) to [CarlX](https://tlcdelivers.com/carlsystem/) patron fields.
+This is a patron loader built with [TLC](https://tlcdelivers.com/)'s [CarlX API](https://tlcdelivers.com/2016/06/21/carlx-api-version-1-7-8-released/).
+It converts [Infinite Campus](https://www.infinitecampus.com/) student data fields to [CarlX](https://tlcdelivers.com/carlsystem/) patron fields with help from additional scripts in this repository.

 |Infinite Campus EXTRACT FIELD   |If CarlX value is NULL, CarlX value should be |If CarlX value not NULL, CX Value should be |
 |-----|-----|-----|